BayAreaMetro/RegionalTransitDatabase/README.md

 ## Data Sources

-GTFS as published by operators and MTC 511 is the main data source
+GTFS as published by operators.

 [`data/cached_gtfs.csv`](https://github.com/BayAreaMetro/RegionalTransitDatabase/blob/master/data/cached_gtfs.csv) contains a reference to cached GTFS data that are available to us.